strapdata/elassandra-operator/docs/source/security.rst

 Authentication
 ..............

-Elassandra operator can automatically create Cassandra roles with a password defined as a Kubernetes secret, and set Cassandra permission and Elasticsearch privileges.
+Elassandra operator can automatically setup a strong password for the default cassandra suuper user, and create the following Cassandra roles with a password defined as a Kubernetes secret.

+* ``admin`` with the cassandra superuser privilege
+* ``elassandra_operator`` with no superuser privilege.